 On October 6, 2011 Vic was elected MPP for Nipissing.
-Within a month, he was named as Energy Critic in Tim Hudak's shadow cabinet.
-After serving two years, he was named Finance Critic.
+Within a month, he was named as the Ontario PC Energy Critic.
+After serving two years, he was named PC Finance Critic.

-In this new role, Vic began Fedeli Focus on Finance, a monthly series of financial newsletters, which as the names suggests, offers an in-depth look at the finances of Ontario.
+In this new role, Vic began publishing Fedeli Focus on Finance, a monthly series of financial newsletters, which as the names suggests, offers an in-depth look at the finances of Ontario.